On the periodic orbits of C0-typical impulsive semiflows: Technical results

 fulfills the requirements of the proposition.
 Since this proof follows closely the argument used in the proof of the $C^0$-genericity of $\mathscr{R}_I$ (cf. proof of Proposition~\ref{perm1}) we leave it as a simple exercise to the reader. \end{proof}

-\begin{remark} In \cite{STV1} we proved that, given a smooth flow $(\varphi_t)_t$ for a $C^1$-generic impulse the periodic points whose closure intersects $D$ are all hyperbolic.
-This guarantees that a $C^0$-dense subset of impulses have only permanent periodic orbits intersecting the closure of $D$.
-The similar argument could not be used in the proofs of Propositions~\ref{perm1} and ~\ref{perm2} above, as the flow is assumed to be only Lipschitz continuous and impulses are only assumed to be homeomorphisms. \end{remark}
+\begin{remark} In \cite{STV1} we proved that, given a smooth flow $(\varphi_t)_t$ for a $C^1$-generic impulsive map the periodic points whose closure intersects $D$ are all hyperbolic.
+This guarantees that a $C^0$-dense subset of impulsive maps have only permanent periodic orbits intersecting the closure of $D$.
+The similar argument could not be used in the proofs of Propositions~\ref{perm1} and ~\ref{perm2} above, as the flow is assumed to be only Lipschitz continuous and impulsive maps are only assumed to be homeomorphisms. \end{remark}